rahulshamkuwar/free-bot/README.md

 </figure>

 ### `autoprofanity`
 `autoprofanity` will delete any words sent by a user and send a message saying the user cannot say that word.
 Auto deletes its own message after 5 seconds.
 The bot will ignore anyone with permissions to manage server.
-Send enabled or disabled after the command to specify which one.
+Send `enabled` or `disabled` after the command to specify which one.
+To view a list of commands, send `help` after the command.
 Also requires permissions to manage server from the mod.
 Profanity checks are done with the `better_profanity` library.

 <figure>
     <img src = "images/autoprof.png">